stepanrektorik/stepanrektorik/README.md

-Stepan Rektorik is a Ducth architect with NL Amsterdam office, using GitHub for development, maintenance & publishing portfolio website
+Stepan Rektorik is a Dutch architect with NL Amsterdam office, using GitHub for development, maintenance & publishing portfolio website